saltyowl/23luversofwael/README.md

 ## Group Rules
 - Do not talk in the picks group.
 You will notice it has a red "no entry" avatar.
 Please use the betting predictions chat instead.
+- Bets are sometimes shared in the predictions chat.
+However, these are unoffical bets and often riskier than the ones posted in the "no chat" picks group.
+Follow them or don't, but don't be upset if they lose.

 ## Buying and Using Bitcoin
 ## Basics of BTC as how it relates to betting